BlazBlue: Chrono Phantasma: Development and release

 The game was announced on August 5, 2012.

-It sold 86,771 copies in its first two weeks on sale, making it the best debut in the BlazBlue series so far.
+It sold 86,771 copies in its first two weeks on sale, making it the best debut in the series.
 The Vita version sold 10,709 copies in Japan.

 BlazBlue: Chrono Phantasma Extend

 BlazBlue: Chrono Phantasma Extend was announced on September 22, 2014, for release on arcades (as BlazBlue: Chrono Phantasma 2.0), and later announced on December 16, 2014, for consoles (as Chrono Phantasma Extend).
 Chrono Phantasma Extend adds two additional characters: Lambda-11 (who was introduced in Continuum Shift, originally being a normal mode palette swap for Nu-13's Unlimited Mode only) and Celica A. Mercury.

 The console release introduced extra story modes, such as the Beach Scenario from the PlayStation Vita version of Chrono Phantasma, a new story based on the BlazBlue: Remix Heart manga, and additional scenarios for certain characters such as Kokonoe, Kagura, and Bullet.
 For the localized version of Extend, Library Mode is reintroduced from the Japanese release.
 The PlayStation Vita version of Chrono Phantasma Extend also adds dual audio to the Story Mode, which was not present in the original Vita release.
 BlazBlue Chrono Phantasma Extend was released for PC through Steam on March 2, 2016.

-In Japan, BlazBlue: Chrono Phantasma Extend sold 20,420 copies on PS3 and 7,589 copies on PS4.
+In Japan, BlazBlue: Chrono Phantasma Extend sold 20,420 copies on PlayStation 3 and 7,589 copies on PlayStation 4.